 And as a final bonus, these peppers also make for great leftovers.
-As I type this, The Husband is on his way to work with the few remaining stuffed peppers I could stand to spare and so that his coworkers could have a hot, homemade lunch today.
+As I type this, an old friend of mine is on his way to work with the few remaining stuffed peppers I could stand to spare and so that his coworkers could have a hot, homemade lunch today.

 Which is fine by me, since now I have the perfect excuse to whip up another batch of these peppers!

 That’s a win/win situation if there ever was one, amirite?